Safely Staying On Track at Cincinnati State

 Borrowing a Computer & Wi-Fi hotspot

-Summer Semester 2021 students can borrow a laptop computer and/or personal Wi-Fi hotspot from the College at no cost, on a first come, first serve basis.
+Students registered for Fall Semester 2021 can borrow a laptop computer and/or personal Wi-Fi hotspot from the College at no cost, on a first come, first serve basis.
 Supplies are limited.

 To borrow a laptop and/or hotspot, first log into MyCState/Blackboard, then click this eForm link.

-- To be eligible, students must be registered for Summer 2021 semester classes.
+- To be eligible, students must be registered for Fall 2021 semester classes.